-As you are well aware with many insurance products particularly the protection products such as life insurance and income protection being a smoker results in higher premiums due to the higher perceived risk.
+As you are well aware with many insurance products, particularly the protection products such as Life Insurance and Income Protection, being a smoker results in higher premiums due to the higher risk.

 One insurer may provide more preferable rates for a younger individual who smokes while another may be more competitive for a fit and active individual moving towards retirement.

 As with any protection product a smoker is often defined as an individual who has used tobacco products in the past 12 months.
 Thus to be considered a non-smoker you usually have to have been smoke-free for 12 consecutive months.